 Inflation Distorts Relative Prices: Theory and Evidence

-with Andrey Alexandrov and Henning Weber, October 2023
+with Andrey Alexandrov and Henning Weber, updated version: May 2024

 Using a novel identification approach derived from sticky price theories with time or state-dependent adjustment frictions, we empirically identify the effect of inflation on relative price distortions.
 The approach can be directly applied to micro price data, does not rely on estimating the gap between actual and flexible prices, and only assumes stationarity of unobserved shocks.